jmaberk/BO_with_E3I/README.md

 # BO_with_E3I

 This code runs the Exploration Enhanced Expected Improvement acquisition functions against other common acquisition functions.
-The paper describing the algorithm has been submitted for review to the ECML 2018 conference.
+The paper describing the algorithm has been presented at the ECML 2018 conference and puplished in the conference proceedings: (https://link.springer.com/chapter/10.1007/978-3-030-10928-8_37).

-NOTE: The code here is functional but actively being commented and updated to make it easier to understand and use.
+The authors can be reached by email at jmberk@deakin.edu.au

 ## System Requirements